WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::details
 ### Can I install Wasabi on TAILS?

-Yes, is it possible to install Wasabi on Tails, but it's not [officially supported](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-operating-systems).
+Yes, it is possible to install Wasabi on Tails, but it is not [officially supported](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-operating-systems).
 :::

 :::details